 Spanish police arrest man wanted by Gibraltar in connection to robbery investigation

-Spanish police have arrested a 29-year old man wanted by the Royal Gibraltar Police in connection with an investigation into the New Harbours robbery.
-The man, who was not named, was arrested in Tarifa as he arrived in Spain on a ferry from Tangier.
-When his documents were checked, police officers saw that he was...
+Spanish police have arrested a 29-year old man wanted by the Royal Gibraltar Police in connection with an investigation into the New Harbours robbery two years ago.
+The local man, who was not named, was arrested in Tarifa last week as he arrived in Spain on a ferry from Tangier.
+When his documents were checked,...

 Continue Reading